JKTKops/grape1-programs/secd/RUNTIME.md

 of the information that it needs.
 Future versions will strive to maintain this small overhead.
 As a result, future versions may lower the maximum allocation size (the current limit of 16KB is hopefully quite excessive).

+When an object is evacuated to the other semispace, the original copy's header word is overwritten with a forwarding pointer to the new copy.
+Since that pointer is necessarily aligned, its bottom bit is necessarily 0, which is how the garbage collector identifies already-evacuated objects.

 # Bytecode